-§109.717.
+§ 109.717.
 Comprehensive monitoring plan.

-(a) A community or nontransient noncommunity water supplier shall develop a comprehensive monitoring plan to assure that all sources and entry points are included in routine compliance monitoring at the entry points and within the distribution system.
-The plan must contain at least the following:
+(a) BY (EDITOR'S NOTE: THE BLANK REFERS TO 1 YEAR AFTER THE EFFECTIVE DATE OF THIS FINAL-FORM RULEMAKING.), A A community or nontransient noncommunity water supplier shall develop a comprehensive monitoring plan to assure that all sources, PURCHASED INTERCONNECTIONS and entry points are included in routine-compliance monitoring at the entry points and within the distribution system.
+The plan must contain at least all of the following: